cliosight/cliosight_templates/overview.md

 ### Data Privacy and Security <a name="security"></a>
 In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make datasets compliant with the applicable security regulations.
 Some of the in-built features are:
-1. Role-based Access Control (Admin, User and Admin-Minor)
+1. Role-based Access Control (Admin, User and Admin-Minor) for every UI component.
 2. Secure protocols for data and file transfer like HTTPS and SFTP only.
 3. Removal of personal and sensitive information from data with pre-defined queries.